Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 The [Gateway Manager](https://cloud.konghq.com/gateway-manager)
-is a {{site.konnect_saas}} functionality module that lets you catalog, connect to, and monitor the status of all control planes and data plane nodes in one place, as well as manage control plane configuration.
+is a {{site.konnect_saas}} functionality module that lets you catalog, connect to, and monitor the status of all control planes (CP) and data plane nodes (DPs) in one place, as well as manage control plane configuration.

 The Gateway Manager overview page displays a list of control planes currently owned by the organization.
 From here, you can add or